Book rebinding with a NEW beautiful cover.

 We recommend that when you are rebinding a book, that you consider Sokoto Goatskin or River Grain Goatskin for your material.
 These are our most durable and beautiful covers.
 We have found these to be great for personalization too.
 These are the finest vegetable tanned goatskins in the world sourced directly from Nigeria.
 We can use goatskin on any type of project.
 Click wedding album repair to learn more about our wedding album repairs.

-Rebinding a book in Cowhide
+Rebinding books in Cowhide

 Strong and elegant with a lusciously soft feel is a perfect match when rebinding a book.